gadgrandez/openlibrary-dart/README.md

 # openlibrary-dart
-Package to interact with the OpenLibrary API.
+A library written in dart to consume the OpenLibrary API.